bmoar/resume/resume.md

 it increases stability of the build and deployment system because the system will be tested every day by developers, QA, and sysadmins.

-- Implimented binary packaging into the release process, improving reliability and speed of deployments while reducing risk of failed deployments, since they could be rolled back using an automated process.
+- Implemented binary packaging into the release process, improving reliability and speed of deployments while reducing risk of failed deployments, since they could be rolled back using an automated process.

 # Side Projects / Learning